Patient meeting with doctor

 Marketed

-Larsucosterol has demonstrated encouraging results in human studies, including a Phase 2a clinical trial in AH and an open label Phase 1b trial in NASH.
+Larsucosterol has demonstrated promising results in human studies, including a Phase 2b trial in AH patients (AHFIRM), a previous Phase 2a trial in AH, and an open label Phase 1b trial in metabolic dysfunction-associated steatohepatitis (MASH).

-Given the clinical profile to date, we believe larsucosterol has the potential to treat multiple acute organ injuries and chronic liver diseases.
+Given the clinical profile to date, we believe larsucosterol has the potential to treat multiple serious and life-threatening conditions, including acute organ injury and cancer.

 Preclinical